alvarogonzalezferrer/computer_technician_guide/README.md

 ## Recover deleted data

-I try to avoid this task, please have BACKUPS!
-Educate your family and friends on the importance of having BACKUPS
+I try to avoid this task, please have **BACKUPS**!

+**Educate your family and friends on the importance of having BACKUPS**

+* Autopsy - http://www.sleuthkit.org/autopsy/index.php -- digital forensics platform

 * Recuva -- recover deleted files